 Environment Protection Authority

-The EP Act is administered by the EPA.
+The EP Act is administered by the EPA and has the overarching statutory objective of protecting human health and the environment from the harmful effects of pollution and waste.
 The EPA leads environment protection in Victoria, primarily through its administration of the EP Act, but also as an advisor to governments and as a referral authority for matters of environmental protection.
 The EP Act vests powers in the EPA to take action to require compliance with the GED and other obligations.
 This is done by the EPA issuing remedial notices or commencing legal proceedings to compel compliance or to restrain action that poses a risk of harm.